meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 **what** my data is instead of **how** it should be computed.

-About a year and a half ago I went a step further: I added a strong type system to my code and eliminated side-effects.
+About a year and a half ago I went a step further: I added a strong type system to my code and eliminated side effects.
 That is, I learned and began to use [Haskell](https://www.haskell.org).
 Some people think Haskell is an extremely complicated and theoretical language which has no practical application, but complicated is subjective.
 If you can get through a mathematics course and an